usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

    * Block ciphers, which only encrypt a single fixed-size block of data at a time.
-When the plaintext is longer than the block length, the cipher must be repeatedly called until the whole plaintext is encrypted.
+When the plaintext is longer than the block length, a block cipher is turned into a stream cipher using an algorithm called a mode of operation, which describes how to repeatedly call the block cipher until the whole plaintext is encrypted.
 The most used block cipher is the [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES) which succeeds to the now outdated [Data Encryption Standard](https://en.wikipedia.org/wiki/Data_Encryption_Standard)